 Technology needs assessments (TNAs):

-• Involve different stakeholders in a consultative process to identify the barriers to technology transfer and measures to address these barriers through sectoral analyses.
+• Involve different stakeholders in a consultative process to identify (i) the barriers to technology transfer and (ii) the measures to address these barriers through sectoral analyses

 In the TNAs completed by Parties as part of the recent global TNA project, Parties also prepared technology action plans (TAPs) and project ideas.
 A TAP is an action plan consisting of a group of measures to address identified barriers to the development and transfer of a prioritized technology.
 In the context of their TNAs, Parties envisaged project ideas as concrete actions for the implementation of their prioritized technologies.

-In addition, at COP 16, Parties established the Technology Mechanism of the Convention, consisting of a Technology Executive Committee (TEC) and a Climate Technology Centre and Network.
+At COP 16, Parties established the Technology Mechanism, consisting of the Technology Executive Committee (TEC) and the Climate Technology Centre and Network.
 Parties decided that the TEC shall further implement the Technology Transfer Framework, including work on TNAs.

-• Collaboration between the EGTT, the GEF, UNDP, UNEP, CTI and the secretariat to provide financial and technical support to assist non-Annex I Parties to conduct TNAs.
+• The EGTT, the GEF, UNDP, UNEP, CTI and the secretariat collaborated to provide financial and technical support to assist non-Annex I Parties to conduct TNAs

-• Three synthesis reports on technology needs identified by non-Annex I Parties.
+• Secretariat has prepared three synthesis reports on technology needs identified by non-Annex I Parties

-• Latest Party TNAs include TAPs and project ideas.
+• Parties now include TAPs and project ideas in their TNAs

 Phase II of the current global TNA project provides financial and technical support to assist 25 non-Annex I Parties to conduct their TNAs and prepare TAPs and project ideas.
 The GEF, through the Poznan strategic programme on technology, is supporting this project.
 UNEP, in collaboration with UNEP DTU, is implementing the project.